pingcap/docs/op-guide/horizontal-scale.md

 ## Delete a node dynamically

-To delete (make it offline) a TiKV server safely, you need to tell PD in advance.
-After that, PD is able to migrate the data on this TiKV server to other TiKV servers, ensuring that data have enough copies.
+To delete (make it offline) a TiKV server safely, you need to inform PD in advance.
+After that, PD is able to migrate the data on this TiKV server to other TiKV servers, ensuring that data have enough replicas.

 Assume that you need to delete the TiKV server with a store id 1, you can complete this through pd-ctl: